govuk-one-login/mobile-id-check-async/helper-scripts/README.md

 ./delete_stack.sh
 ```

-## `index.ts` (in testing)
+## Stack management tool `index.ts` (in testing)

+This script allows you to deploy or delete stacks

+- The deploy stack option simply asks for a base stack name calls deploy_backend.sh passing the user's answer as an argument (see above for more info)
-This script provides the ability to:
+- This delete stack option provides the ability to:

   - empty and delete any versioned S3 buckets (if present in a SAM application)
   - deletes multiple SAM applications
   - delete SAM applications in a valid order to avoid dependency related deletion failures

-The script will ask you for base stack names and lets a you pick associated stacks you want to delete.
+  - The delete script will ask you for base stack names and lets a you pick associated stacks you want to delete.
+It will delete all stacks that are on the same priority level in paralel

-The script delete stsMock and backend stacks in parallel and once finished, will delete backend cf-dists in parallel

 Ensure you have all packages installed: